October 13, 2024 – The Twenty-Eighth Sunday in Ordinary Time

 • We are updating the prayer list for our ill and homebound.
 Beginning on June 1, 2024 all names will be removed.
 We ask that you contact the office with the names of those who need our prayers and we will put them on our prayer list.
 Names of those who have requested our prayers will remain on the list for six months.
 Throughout the six months, we will always add requests.
 After six months, names will be removed and we ask those who want to be added or remain on the list to please call the office.

-to 6 pm.
-The monthly Fatima Devotions will take place at 6:30 pm at the Immaculate Conception Chapel on the campus of St. Francis University.
+• Fatima Devotions: The monthly Fatima Devotions will take place at 6:30 pm on the 13th of each month up to October at the Immaculate Conception Chapel on the campus of St. Francis University.

 • Fr.
 John Slovikovski Pastor of Visitation parish in Johnstown, as part of the celebration of the Jubilee 2025, is promoting and coordinating a pilgrimage to Rome, Assisi, and Orvieto, Italy, which is open to the entire diocese in the month of June 2025.
 This pilgrimage will include visitations to the 4 Major Basilicas of Rome (The Vatican {with an audience with the Pope}, Saint Mary Major, Saint John Lateran, and Saint Paul outside the Walls.)
 We will also visit the Spanish Steps, the Catacombs, Trevi Fountain, and the Coliseum as well as the basilicas of St. Francis and Saint Clare in Assisi.
 All of our tour will be guided by a native who is fluent in Italian.
 If you are considering joining our group, you are asked to contact the Visitation Parish office @814-536-6110.
 There is no obligation (financial or otherwise) before we make our commitment with the pilgrimage tour company in early 2024 when we will meet with our Pilgrimage tour company.
 2025 is an exceptional time to be in Rome since it will be during a Jubilee Year which is a very special time for a Jubilee occurs only once every 25 years.